aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.md

 {{< highlight csharp >}}

- //intiate application object
+// Initiate application object
 Excel.Application excelApp = Application;

-//Specify the template excel file path.

-string myPath = "Book1.xls";
+// Specify the template Excel file path. string myPath = "Book1.xls";

-//Open the excel file.
+// Open the Excel file.
 excelApp.Workbooks.Open(myPath, Missing.Value, Missing.Value,
     Missing.Value, Missing.Value,
     Missing.Value, Missing.Value,
     Missing.Value, Missing.Value,
     Missing.Value, Missing.Value,
     Missing.Value, Missing.Value,
     Missing.Value, Missing.Value);

-//Declare a Worksheet object.
+// Declare a Worksheet object.
 Excel.Worksheet newWorksheet;

-//Add 5 new worksheets to the workbook and fill some data
+// Add 5 new worksheets to the workbook and fill some data

-//into the cells.
+// into the cells.

-for (int i = 1; i < 6; i++){
+for (int i = 1; i < 6; i++) {

-                //Add a worksheet to the workbook.

-                newWorksheet = (Excel.Worksheet)excelApp.Worksheets.Add(Missing.Value, Missing.Value,
+    // Add a worksheet to the workbook. newWorksheet = (Excel.Worksheet)excelApp.Worksheets.Add(Missing.Value, Missing.Value,
         Missing.Value, Missing.Value);

-                //Name the sheet.
+    // Name the sheet.
     newWorksheet.Name = "New_Sheet" + i.ToString();

-                //Get the Cells collection.
+    // Get the Cells collection.
     Excel.Range cells = newWorksheet.Cells;

-                //Input a string value to a cell of the sheet.

-                cells.set_Item(i, i, "New_Sheet" + i.ToString());
+    // Input a string value to a cell of the sheet. cells.set_Item(i, i, "New_Sheet" + i.ToString());
 }

-//Activate the first worksheet by default.
+// Activate the first worksheet by default.
 ((Excel.Worksheet)excelApp.ActiveWorkbook.Sheets[1]).Activate();

-//Save As the excel file.
+// Save the Excel file.
 excelApp.ActiveWorkbook.SaveCopyAs("out_Book1.xls");

-//Quit the Application.
+// Quit the application.
 excelApp.Quit();

 {{< /highlight >}}

 **Aspose.Cells**

 {{< highlight csharp >}}

- //Instantiate an instance of license and set the license file
+// Instantiate an instance of License and set the license file

-//through its path
+// through its path
 Aspose.Cells.License license = new Aspose.Cells.License();
 license.SetLicense("Aspose.Total.lic");

-//Specify the template excel file path.

-string myPath = "Book1.xls";
+// Specify the template Excel file path. string myPath = "Book1.xls";

-//Instantiate a new Workbook.

-//Open the excel file.
+// Instantiate a new Workbook and open the Excel file.
 Workbook workbook = new Workbook(myPath);

-//Declare a Worksheet object.
+// Declare a Worksheet object.
 Worksheet newWorksheet;

-//Add 5 new worksheets to the workbook and fill some data
+// Add 5 new worksheets to the workbook and fill some data

-//into the cells.
+// into the cells.

-for (int i = 0; i < 5; i++){
+for (int i = 0; i < 5; i++) {

-                //Add a worksheet to the workbook.

-                newWorksheet = workbook.Worksheets[workbook.Worksheets.Add()];
+    // Add a worksheet to the workbook. newWorksheet = workbook.Worksheets[workbook.Worksheets.Add()];

-                //Name the sheet.
+    // Name the sheet.
     newWorksheet.Name = "New_Sheet" + (i + 1).ToString();

-                //Get the Cells collection.
+    // Get the Cells collection.
     Cells cells = newWorksheet.Cells;

-                //Input a string value to a cell of the sheet.

-                cells[i, i].PutValue("New_Sheet" + (i + 1).ToString());
+    // Input a string value to a cell of the sheet. cells[i, i].PutValue("New_Sheet" + (i + 1).ToString());
 }

-//Activate the first worksheet by default.

-workbook.Worksheets.ActiveSheetIndex = 0;
+// Activate the first worksheet by default. workbook.Worksheets.ActiveSheetIndex = 0;

-//Save As the excel file.
+// Save the Excel file.
 workbook.Save("out_My_Book1.xls");

 {{< /highlight >}}